-The kitchen splashback plays an extremely important role in protecting your walls as well as being a key role in setting the theme and design of your modern kitchen.
+The kitchen splashback plays an extremely important role in protecting your kitchen walls as well as being a key role in setting the theme and design of your modern kitchen.

 What is a Splashback?

-A splashback is usually placed on the wall that is directly above or behind a wet area such as the sink but you would usually also install it near your cooktop or benchtop workspace since these areas have high chances of moisture or food splatters.
+A splashback is usually placed on the wall that is directly above or behind a wet area such as the kitchen sink but you would usually also install it near your cooktop or benchtop workspace since these areas have high chances of moisture or food splatters.
 The splashback protects the wall from moisture, oil, food splatter, grease and any other mess that can occur in the kitchen when you're washing or preparing food.

 How does a splashback affect the kitchen design?